wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.9.0 =
+* Feature Removal: Removed the "Remove WordPress Generator Meta Tag" feature as it is not recommended due to limited security benefit and creating compatibility issues.
+* Enhancement: Added the ability to undo the Content Directory change.
+* Bug Fix: No longer tries to load a non-existent JavaScript file for the salts module.
+* Bug Fix: Fixed an issue with one-time database backups on multi-site installs.
+* Bug Fix: Fixed issues related to locating .htaccess or nginx.conf files on sites with WordPress installed in a separate directory.
+* Bug Fix: Fixed issues with PHP blocking in uploads directory not working with certain non-standard setups.
+* Bug Fix: Minor change to fix a warning that can appear after changing the Content Directory.
+* Bug Fix: Fixed a PHP fatal error that could occur on some servers when adding a ban to the site's .htaccess or nginx.conf file.

+= 4.8.0 =
+* Feature Removal: Removed the malware scanning features as VirusTotal no longer supports scanning from WordPress sites.
+A replacement is in the works.
+* Bug Fix: The close button on the "Thank you for activating iThemes Security" message now appears in the correct location.
+* Bug Fix: Removed the site's URL being displayed in the "Replace jQuery With a Safe Version" setting details.
+* Bug Fix: Updated .htaccess rules to be compatible with Apache 2.4 without the auth compat module.
+* Bug Fix: Enabling and disabling the "Remove File Writing Permissions" setting now updates the file permissions properly.
+* Bug Fix: Web servers that cannot be recognized now default to Apache.
+* Enhancement: Updated the hackrepair lists.

+= 4.7.0 =
+* Enhancement: Updated to use new file modification API.
+* Enhancement: Added HackRepair.com blacklist for Nginx.
+* Enhancement: Improved Nginx support for System Tweak features.
+* Enhancement: Updates to wp-config.php, .htaccess, and nginx.conf files now support more systems.
+* Enhancement: Combined the "Force SSL for Dashboard" and "Force SSL for Login" settings to a unified "Force SSL for Dashboard" setting.
+This is due to how the FORCE_SSL_LOGIN define was deprecated in WP 4.0.0.
+* Enhancement: Added comments to wp-config.php, .htaccess, and nginx.conf updates that indicate which settings affect the specific entries.
+* Enhancement: Added translation support for previously static strings, including strings used for comments in wp-config.php, .htaccess, and nginx.conf files.
+* Enhancement: Improved generation of valid referers for use by the Reduce Comment Spam feature.
+* Enhancement: Broadened the server support in the import settings code.
+* Enhancement: Added new library classes for managing files, directories, and config files.
+* Enhancement: Improved error messages for when file writes fail.
+* Enhancement: Improved error messages for when export file creation fails.
+* Enhancement: Improved error messages for situations when the .htaccess, nginx.conf, or wp-config.php files may need to be manually updated.
+* Bug Fix: Added support for Apache 2.4 without the access_compat module.
+* Bug Fix: Fixed condition where forcing SSL on front-end pages could cause infinite redirection loops with specific setups of nginx to Apache reverse proxy servers.
+* Bug Fix: Fixed scenarios where the site would be forced to load via https but scripts, stylesheets, and images would load via http.
+* Bug Fix: Fixed invalid nginx.conf rule generation for the Reduce Comment Spam feature.
+* Bug Fix: Corrected invalid parsing of some IP formats in Ban Hosts list.
+* Bug Fix: Improved error handling when reading or updating config files.
+* Bug Fix: Fixed various warnings that would display when changing settings.
+* Bug Fix: Fixed a situation where creation of a zipped export file would fail, but an email would still be sent as if the zip was created successfully.

 = 4.6.13 =
 * Security fix for XSS vulnerability.
 Thanks to Ole Aass (@oleaass) for finding and disclosing this vulnerability to the iThemes Security team.